 No. KitchenAid Cook for the Cure parties can be any size and raise any amount of money.
 All donations are all welcomed and appreciated.
 You know your friends, so if asked, you can identify an amount – or a range – for your guests to consider.

-100% of donations raised through KitchenAid Cook for the Cure go directly to the Canadian Breast Cancer Foundation.
+100% of donations raised through KitchenAid Cook for the Cure go directly to the breast cancer cause at the Canadian Cancer Society.

 We want hosts and their guests to donate whatever amount they feel comfortable giving.
 Any donation is welcome and will be kept confidential.
 Click here for tips on discussing donations with your party guests.

-Guests can make a donation in person at the party using pre-addressed envelopes that can be provided, by visiting Make a Donation where they can search for your party, or by calling 1-800-387-9816 x 318 to speak directly with Foundation staff.
+Guests can make a donation in person at the party using pre-addressed envelopes that can be provided, by visiting Make a Donation where they can search for your party, or by calling 416-934-5323 to speak directly with CCS staff.

 Guests are asked to complete a confidential donation form along with their donation.
 For online donations, electronic tax receipts are sent by e-mail directly following the donation.
 For any mailed in donations, receipts are sent by email if an email address is provided.
 If no email address is provided the receipt will be sent by regular mail within a few weeks.

-The Canadian Breast Cancer Foundation automatically issues tax receipts for donations of $20 or more.
+The Canadian Cancer Society automatically issues tax receipts for donations of $20 or more.
 Guests can request a tax receipt for donations under $20 when making a donation.

 We recommend that you include the date, time, location, occasion, and possible theme.
 It’s also a good idea to mention the important cause you are supporting!

-No. KitchenAid® Cook for the Cure is an unprecedented grassroots-based fundraising initiative that invites Canadians to help support the Canadian Breast Cancer Foundation by hosting parties for friends and family and asking their guests to make a donation.
+No. KitchenAid® Cook for the Cure is an unprecedented grassroots-based fundraising initiative that invites Canadians to help support the Canadian Cancer Society by hosting parties for friends and family and asking their guests to make a donation.

-By law, tax receipts can only be issued for donations made directly to the Canadian Breast Cancer Foundation.
+By law, tax receipts can only be issued for donations made directly to the Canadian Cancer Society.
 Party expenses are not considered charitable donations.